 If you ever thought about going to school outside the US, look up international graduate school programs.
 There are some countries that even offer Graduate studies for free.

-So those are my tips for traveling while in Graduate School and on a limited grad school budget.
+So those are my tips for traveling in Grad School and on a limited grad school budget.
 People think being in school or working remotely is a piece of cake, but it is easy to get distracted.
 Prioritizing is also key; I’ve skipped out on many trips because school came first.
 If you’re not disciplined enough to do readings and assignments at home, there’s no way you can be outside your city or country.
-If you don’t think you’re disciplined enough, wait until the semester is done or until you graduate.
+If you don’t think you’re disciplined enough to travel while in grad school, wait until the semester is done or until you graduate.